MISSION STATEMENT

 PARENTS AND STUDENTS AGREEMENT

 The pastor and the principal retain the right to amend this handbook for just cause.
-Changes will be updated on the schools webpage.
+Changes will be updated on the school's webpage.

 INTERNET USE AGREEMENT/PARENT OR GUARDIAN RELEASE FORM

-As the parent or guardian of this student, I have read the Internet Terms, Conditions and Regulations of the Acceptable Use Policy.
+As the parent or guardian of this student, I have read the Internet Terms, Conditions, and Regulations of the Acceptable Use Policy.
 I understand that this access is designated for educational purposes.
 However, I also recognize it is impossible for the Diocese of Phoenix Catholic Schools Office to restrict access to all controversial materials and I will not hold them responsible for materials acquired on the network.
 Further, I accept full responsibility for supervision if and when my child’s use is not in a school setting.
-I hereby give permission to issue an email account for my child and certify that information on this form is correct.
+I hereby give permission to issue an email account for my child and certify that the information on this form is correct.

 Your child will receive an email account as well as access to other online testing and resource platforms and needs your permission to do so.
 With this educational opportunity also comes responsibility.
-It is important that you and your child read the enclosed Policies and discuss it together.
+It is important that you and your child read the enclosed Policies and discuss them together.
 When your child is given an account and password to use on the computer, it is extremely important that the rules be followed.
 Failure to follow the rule will result in the loss of the privilege to use this educational tool.

 Remember that you are legally responsible for your child’s actions.
 Please stress to your child the importance of using only his or her own account and password, and the importance of keeping it a secret from other students.
 Under NO circumstances should your child let anyone else use his or her account and password!